fbgallet/roam-extension-find-replace/README.md

 Press `Ctrl + S` to open a search box similar to the browsers' search box usually called with Ctrl+F: the search results are instantly highlighted in the current page and switching from one to the other automatically scrolls the display.

 But this search box is specially designed for Roam Research since it detects the words hidden in the collapsed blocks and expands them automatically, by checking `Auto-expand blocks` option.

+You can control the scope of the search, it ca be:

-The search can also be extended to the whole workspace (including linked references and pages in the sidebar), or limited to a selection of blocks or only to page titles.
+- extended to the whole workspace (including linked references and pages in the sidebar),
+- or limited to a selection of blocks (by selecting them before opening the panel or, when opened, by selecting them and clicking on 'Blocks' scope)
+- or only to page titles.

-You can also specify a logic operator if you enter multiple words: by default, the whole string is searched, but you can search each word separated by a spaces with the `OR` operator (at least one word) or the `AND` operator (all words must be present in the block, in any order).
-AND+ is an experimental feature, it's like AND but it includes first level children blocks.
+You can also specify a logic operator if you enter multiple words:

+- by default (`full str.`), the whole string is searched,
+- but you can search each word separated by a spaces with the `OR` operator (at least one word),
+- or the `AND` operator (all words must be present in the block, in any order). `AND+` also includes first level children blocks.

-You can have a quick overview of the search results (including hidden blocks) by clicking `🔎︎` and copied in the clipboard as plain text (block references are resolved).
-Or you can copy the block references with '((📋))' and paste them anywhere in your graph.
+You can have a quick overview of the search results (including hidden blocks) by clicking `🔎︎` and copied in the clipboard as plain text (block references are resolved) and filter/sort the results (see below).

+You can copy the block references with '((📋))' and paste them anywhere in your graph.

 The search engine support regular expressions, so that any kind of pattern can be found.
 [See below for more details and examples](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#about-regex-support).